How to Brush Your Teeth

-Sometimes after dental treatment, teeth are sensitive to hot and cold.
+Many people have teeth that are sensitive to cold.
 If the mouth is kept clean, this sensation should not last long.
-However, if the mouth is not kept clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, this may be due to clenching or grinding your teeth, please contact our office for a consultation.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.
 In some cases protecting your teeth with a night guard will be recommended to stabilize teeth and reduce sensitivity.

 Choosing Oral Hygiene Products

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

-- Electronic toothbrushes (e.g. Sonicare) are safe and effective for the majority of users.
+- Electronic toothbrushes (e.g. Sonicare, Oral-B) are safe and effective for the majority of users.
 Oral irrigators (e.g. Waterpik) will help rinse your mouth, but will not remove plaque.
-You need to brush and floss in conjunction with the irrigator.
+You need to brush and floss then flush out the loose debris with the irrigator.

 - For patients with slightly larger spaces between their teeth, Interproximal bushes (a.k.a. interdental brushes) are an excellent tool for removing plaque and debris between the teeth.
 These are especially helpful between back teeth where gum recession has occurred.